HimariO/B10315024_HW2/README.md

 result image will save as "crp/decrp_{mode}.bmp"

-test on OSX with python 3.4.1
+test on macOS with python 3.4.1